derhansen/sf_event_mgt/Documentation/ForDevelopers/Signals/Index.rst

          admin notifications (e.g. to speakers).
 Note, that the signal only gets called, when either "Notify Admin" or "Notify Organisator" is checked.

+- :Class:
+         DERHANSEN\SfEventMgt\Service\NotificationService

+   :Name:
+         sendUserMessageAfterNotificationSent

+   :Arguments:
+         $registration, $body, $subject, $attachments, $senderName, $senderEmail, $replyToEmail, $this

+   :Description:
+         Signal is called after a user message has been sent.
+Use this signal, if you want to send additional notifications (e.g. BCC of the user email to an additional e-mail address).